jjean95/freecodecamp-data-analytics/README.md

 File name: medical_examination.csv

-Use the data to complete the following tasks in medical_data_visualizer.py:
+Use the data to complete the following tasks in `medical_data_visualizer.py`:

-* Add an overweight column to the data.
+* Add an `overweight` column to the data.
 To determine if a person is overweight, first calculate their BMI by dividing their weight in kilograms by the square of their height in meters.
 If that value is > 25 then the person is overweight.
 Use the value 0 for NOT overweight and the value 1 for overweight.
 * Normalize the data by making 0 always good and 1 always bad.
-If the value of cholesterol or gluc is 1, make the value 0.
+If the value of `cholesterol` or `gluc` is 1, make the value 0.
 If the value is more than 1, make the value 1.
-* Convert the data into long format and create a chart that shows the value counts of the categorical features using seaborn's catplot().
+* Convert the data into long format and create a chart that shows the value counts of the categorical features using seaborn's `catplot()`.
 The dataset should be split by 'Cardio' so there is one chart for each cardio value.
-The chart should look like examples/Figure_1.png.
+The chart should look like `examples/Figure_1.png`.
 * Clean the data.
 Filter out the following patient segments that represent incorrect data:
-* * diastolic pressure is higher than systolic (Keep the correct data with (df['ap_lo'] <= df['ap_hi']))
+* * `diastolic` pressure is higher than `systolic` (Keep the correct data with (df['ap_lo'] <= df['ap_hi']))
-* * height is less than the 2.5th percentile (Keep the correct data with (df['height'] >= df['height'].quantile(0.025)))
+* * `height` is less than the 2.5th percentile (Keep the correct data with (df['height'] >= df['height'].quantile(0.025)))
-* * height is more than the 97.5th percentile
+* * `height` is more than the 97.5th percentile
-* * weight is less than the 2.5th percentile
+* * `weight` is less than the 2.5th percentile
-* * weight is more than the 97.5th percentile
+* * `weight` is more than the 97.5th percentile
 * Create a correlation matrix using the dataset.
-Plot the correlation matrix using seaborn's heatmap().
+Plot the correlation matrix using seaborn's `heatmap()`.
 Mask the upper triangle.
-The chart should look like examples/Figure_2.png.
+The chart should look like `examples/Figure_2.png`.

 [Link to the code](https://github.com/jjean95/freecodecamp-data-analytics/blob/main/project_3/medical_data_visualizer.py)

+## 4. Page View Time Series Visualizer

+For this project you will visualize time series data using a line chart, bar chart, and box plots.
+You will use Pandas, Matplotlib, and Seaborn to visualize a dataset containing the number of page views each day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
+The data visualizations will help you understand the patterns in visits and identify yearly and monthly growth.

+Use the data to complete the following tasks:
+* Use Pandas to import the data from `"fcc-forum-pageviews.csv"`.
+Set the index to the date column.
+* Clean the data by filtering out days when the page views were in the top 2.5% of the dataset or bottom 2.5% of the dataset.
+* Create a `draw_line_plot` function that uses Matplotlib to draw a line chart similar to `"examples/Figure_1.png"`.
+The title should be `Daily freeCodeCamp Forum Page Views 5/2016-12/2019`.
+The label on the x axis should be `Date` and the label on the y axis should be `Page Views`.
+* Create a `draw_bar_plot` function that draws a bar chart similar to `"examples/Figure_2.png"`.
+It should show average daily page views for each month grouped by year.
+The legend should show month labels and have a title of `Months`.
+On the chart, the label on the x axis should be `Years` and the label on the y axis should be `Average Page Views`.
+* Create a `draw_box_plot` function that uses Seaborn to draw two adjacent box plots similar to `"examples/Figure_3.png"`.
+These box plots should show how the values are distributed within a given year or month and how it compares over time.
+The title of the first chart should be `Year-wise Box Plot (Trend)` and the title of the second chart should be `Month-wise Box Plot (Seasonality)`.
+Make sure the month labels on bottom start at Jan and the x and y axis are labeled correctly.
+The boilerplate includes commands to prepare the data.